Local studies and archives online catalogue

 Our local studies and archives online catalogue has more than 22,000 records, including more than 500 digitised images.

-Note: select 'Kensington and Chelsea Local Studies and Archives' from the drop-down menu in the Repository field.
+To search, select ‘Kensington and Chelsea Local Studies and Archives’ from the drop-down menu in the Repository field and enter key words into the ‘Any Text’ search field.

 About local studies and archives